 NOTE: Industry research studies indicate that when condensate is routed to an active drain, household detergents, etc., buffer its acidity.
 If the drain is not actively used or if codes require, obtain a neutralizer kit (usually contains limestone).
-Proper drains and connections to the condensate tubing are required.
-Water leakage may occur due to loose hose connections or improperly sealed drain line pipes.
+Proper drains and connections to the condensate tubing are required as NORDYNE cannot be held responsible for water leakage which occurs due to loose hose connections or improperly sealed drain line pipes.